UpStride/engine/README.md

 Due to the way the UpStride engine is implemented, the vanilla approach (without using the `factor` i.e. when `factor == 1`) results in a model that contains more free parameters than its pure TensorFlow counterpart.
 Usually, to roughly match the number of parameters of a real network with a network based on an algebra with $k$ blades, factor $\sqrt{k}$ should be used (though some layers do not comply with that, for example for a network with only DepthwiseConv2D layers, factor $k$ should be used for that aim).

 Our classification-api repository contains a parameter `factor` to automatically scale the models we use.
 Ensure the value is large enough not to hinder the learning capability of the network.
-In the example above, the ouput channels for the first `Conv2D` is `32 // factor`.
+In the example above, the output channels for the first `Conv2D` is `32 // factor`.
 If `factor = 32` is used then resulting output will be `1`.
 The network will struggle to extract features with just 1 output channel.

 ## Initialization